chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

       set insertion prn seed                             = 19
     end

 Floating Walls
 ~~~~~~~~~~~~~~~~~~~

-When we pack the cylinder with particles, we need to keep them inside, and prevent them from falling through the small channel for inlet flow.
-We place the stopper at the bottom of the cylinder, which is z=0 plain.
-This is shown in:
+When we pack the cylinder with particles, we need to keep them inside and prevent them from falling through the small inlet channel.
+To do so, we place the stopper at the bottom of the cylinder, which is :math:`z = 0` plain, as in:

 .. code-block:: text